 Location: Keeley Street

 What is the course about?

 Enjoy discovering what is involved in learning to play the violin or viola, in a friendly, supportive small group.
-This course is designed as an introduction to Violin and viola 1A starting in January 2022.

 What will we cover?

 - how to hold the instrument and the bow

 - how to use the bow correctly to make a good tone